• Interviews

 The film is being produced by Plan B alongside indie superproducer Alex Coco (“Anora,” “Moonlight”).
 The project is set to be introduced to buyers at this month’s Cannes market, with production currently scheduled to begin in February.

 I sure hope this is better than “Wendy.”
-The delays around that film came down to a mix of ambitious filmmaking and difficult production realities, but also what I like to describe as a bad case of “Malickitis”: a tendency toward long gestation periods, improvisational shooting, and extensive post-production reshaping.
+The delays around that film came down to a mix of ambitious filmmaking and difficult production realities, but also what I like to describe as a bad case of “Malickitis”: a tendency toward improvisational shooting, and extensive post-production reshaping.

-Following the success of “Beasts of the Southern Wild,” Zeitlin leaned further into that experimental structure and tonal fluidity on “Wendy,” which led to prolonged editing as he searched for the right shape for the film.
+Following the success of “Beasts of the Southern Wild,” Zeitlin leaned further into that experimental structure and tonal fluidity on “Wendy,” which led to three years of editing as he searched for the right shape for the film.
 The expectations were also extremely high, shaped by the triumph of “Beasts.”
 I truly hope he finds his mojo on this next film, which—don’t be surprised—might take many years in the edit room.

-‘Edge of Tomorrow’ Sequel Not Happening Anytime Soon →
+← ‘Backrooms’ With Mixed Early Reactions, Tracking at $25M–$30M‘Edge of Tomorrow’ Sequel Not Happening Anytime Soon →

 FOLLOW US!